Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 7. [Livonia, Canton, Plymouth, Northville, Wayne city] Lean Republican.

 Old SS 2010: 52-41-5, McCain: 46.6, 2006 R Avg: 59.2 Romney: 49.6

-Republican: Patrick Colbeck (incumbent), Matthew Edwards
+Republican: Patrick Colbeck (incumbent)

 Democrat: Dian Slavens

 Analysis: This Republican district was improved by dropping the southern tier and adding Livonia.
 It moved 2.9/3.6% to the right.
 Colbeck was a Tea Party candidate who was elected in 2010.
 He is the only current state senator who was not previously a state rep. Colbeck was a leader advocating for Right to Work and opposing Medicaid expansion.
-He could potentially be a target of the unions.
+He will be a target of the unions.
 Slavens is a term-limited state rep from Canton.

 8. [N/E Macomb] Safe Republican.

 Old SS 2010: 66-34, McCain: 49.3, 2006 R Avg: 57.9 Romney: 53.5

 Republican: Jack Brandenburg (incumbent)

 Democrat: Christine Bell